 To back up that point, Australia regularly features at the low end of international rankings for competitiveness, productivity and innovation.

-Well situated to service fast-growing Asia, Australia will one day hit the bottom of the quarry.
-By then, the windfalls may have been squandered.
 As one Perth-based mining executive says: “I get a sense we are at a critical point.
 What is the country getting for these massive revenues and who is getting it?
 That is becoming a very sensitive political debate.”